 There are theme parks all over the world although not many in South Africa.
 But how many theme parks can offer you a tour of one of the deepest underground mines in the world, a gold pouring demonstration, an opportunity to pan for gold and a visit to gold miners’ houses which haven’t changed in over 100 years?
 Certainly none that I know of besides Gold Reef City.
-As the recipient of many awards including “Best Family Outing in Gauteng” and “Best Place to take Out-of Towners” , Gold Reef City has cemented its spot as one of Johannesburg’s premier destinations by being included as one of the stops on Johannesburg’s City Sightseeing Bus.
+As the recipient of many awards including “Best Family Outing in Gauteng” and “Best Place to take Out-of Towners” , the theme park has cemented its spot as one of Johannesburg’s premier destinations by being included as one of the stops on Johannesburg's City Sightseeing Bus.

 It was the first time my daughter was going to the park since she had reached the all-important height of 1,3 metres.
 So we shared in her excitement at finally being able to sit on the adult rides, like the Anaconda and the Golden Loop.
 My son, on the other hand, was a little bit short at 1,25 metres, and not too happy at still having to sit on kiddies rides.
 But the family rides and the other entertainment made up for his disappointment.